ursatile/fsnet/04-entity-framework-core.md

 }
 ```

-In this case, we're going to use the `MaxLength` attribute for the `Name` property, since this can also be useful for frontend model validation, and we'll override `OnModelBuilding` to specify a default value for the `Id` column.
+In this case, we're going to use the `MaxLength` attribute for the `Name` property, since this can also be useful for frontend model validation.

 Once we've updated the code, we need to remove and re-create our migration: